 Departmental Sustainable Development Strategy

-The Act requires each Minister presiding over a department to prepare a Departmental Sustainable Development Strategy.
-AAFC has updated its Departmental Sustainable Development Strategy which is tabled as part of its Report on Plans and Priorities.
+The Act requires each Minister presiding over an FSDS department or agency to prepare a Departmental Sustainable Development Strategy (DSDS).
+AAFC has updated its DSDS which is tabled as part of its 2013-14 Report on Plans and Priorities.
 The DSDS describes AAFC's objectives and plans for sustainable development appropriate to its mandate.
-It articulates AAFC's vision and decision making process for sustainable development, and sets out the Department's contribution to the goals and targets of the FSDS, including Greening Government Operations, as well as the application of Strategic Environmental Assessments.
+It articulates AAFC's vision and decision-making process for sustainable development, and sets out the Department's contribution to the goals and targets of the FSDS, including Greening Government Operations, as well as the application of Strategic Environmental Assessments.

 Greening Government Operations

-Government-wide targets have been established under the leadership of Public Works and Government Services Canada, in consultation with departments, to achieve the goal of Greening Government Operations (GGO).
-As a large federal custodian of buildings, land, fleet and equipment, AAFC is committed to making progress against GGO targets, which are described in a supplementary table to Report on Plans and Priorities.
-For details on AAFC's commitments, please see the Greening Government Operations supplementary information table.
+As part of Theme IV, government-wide targets were established under the leadership of Public Works and Government Services Canada, in consultation with departments, to achieve the goal of Greening Government Operations (GGO).
+As a large federal custodian of buildings, land, fleet and equipment, AAFC is committed to making progress against GGO targets, which are described in the GGO supplementary table to the 2013-14 Report on Plans and Priorities.
+AAFC's progress during the first year of this initiative is reported in the 2011-12 Departmental Performance Report.

 Strategic Environmental Assessment